jimhigson/oboe.js-dissertation/manning.md

 sent, followed by the remainder dispatched live as the polls are called.
 When all results are known, the JSON closes as usual to form a standard, complete, cacheable complete resource.
-A client wishing to fetch results after-the-fact would use the *same URL for the historic data as was used during the election for the live stream*.
+A client wishing to fetch results after-the-fact requests the same URL for the historic data as was used during the election for the live stream.
 This is possible because cool URLs[1] locate data by its meaning, indifferent to the time when the request is made.